Learn More about Camp!

 - A commitment to leadership, activism, and making the world a better place.

 - Electronics Free Environment

-Camp is probably a good fit for the camper!
+Camp is probably a good fit for you!

-Tuition includes: All meals & snacks, programs materials, activity instruction and lessons, lodging, on-site medical team, staffing costs, a camp t-shirt, and much more!
+Tuition includes: All meals & snacks, programs materials, high level leadership activity instruction and workshops, lodging, on-site medical team and center, staffing costs, a camp t-shirt, and so much more!

 Transportation Fee: If the camper is using our transportation services, there is $40 round trip transportation fee.
-We offer transportation at select times only from a Los Angeles location, Los Angeles International Airport (LAX), and Baltimore Washington International Airport (BWI).
-Please see your Family/Camper Handbook for exact pick-up/drop-off times.
+We offer transportation at select times from a Los Angeles location, Los Angeles International Airport (LAX), and Baltimore Washington International Airport (BWI).
+Please see your Camper Handbook upon admission for exact pick-up/drop-off times.

 Fundraising opportunities & financial assistance are available to families in need.
 Please see the "Financial Assistance & Fundraising" section for more information.

 50% of tuition is due by May 1, 2019.